Overview

 Community & Professional

-National Association of Pension Plan Attorneys – Co-Chair of Cybersecurity Education Committee and Member and member of the Benefits Section Committee
+National Association of Pension Plan Attorneys – Co-Chair of Cybersecurity Education Committee and Member of the Benefits Committee

-Texas Association of Pension Plan Attorneys, Former President and Current Member
+Texas Association of Pension Plan Attorneys, Member and former President

 International Association of Privacy Professionals, Privacy Bar and Women Leading Privacy Sections, Member